 Convincing people to vote through face-to-face conversations is arguably the most persuasive method of voter engagement.
 A personal social contact serves as the driving force which reminds people of their civic duties and inspires them to vote.
 When you go canvassing, it is important to talk about why voting is so important and to have an open-ended discussion instead of trying to pass your opinions off as absolute truths.
 While the former is an open-minded approach, the latter is just annoying.

 Since you may have several houses to cover in a canvassing session, optimize your time and efforts by using tools like ECanvasser, which help you locate houses you want to target while helping organizers track canvassers in real-time.

 Encourage Volunteering (especially among Youth)

 It is impossible for your organization to carry out its voter engagement efforts without the help of volunteers.
-Recruit volunteers and train them so that they have the complete know-how of the benefits of voting, the procedures surrounding voting, and the different voter engagement tactics.
-Focus on recruiting youth by visiting colleges and through posts on social media, not least because they are full of ideas and energy, but also since they are an important vote bank.
-By encouraging them to vote, you’re essentially instilling a pattern of civic involvement in their formative years which is likely to stick and contribute to their future participation in voting and elections.
+Recruit volunteers and train them to have the complete know-how of the benefits of voting, the procedures surrounding voting, and the different voter engagement tactics.
+Focus on recruiting youth by visiting colleges and through posts on social media, not least because they are full of ideas and energy, but also because they are an important vote bank.
+By encouraging them to vote, you’re essentially instilling a pattern of civic involvement in their formative years, which is likely to stick and contribute to their future participation in voting and elections.

 Pre Register young voters